 Linda Lee, current president of the Carolina Film Alliance, began working in the film and television industry in the 70’s in New Orleans, where she learned the business by working in every department that would take her.
 Eventually, she formed her own production company and produced and directed local commercials, while still coordinating and location managing the big national commercials.

-After Hugo, Linda moved back to Charleston, where she was raised, to help her family recover.
-She was just in time for South Carolina’s best years of film production, and she began a long working relationship as a scout for the South Carolina Film Commission.
-It was her scouting for the Film Commission that led to Location Managing 6 feature films, 2 M.O.W, a documentary series, and numerous commercials throughout the 90’s, culminating in “The Patriot.”
-During this period Linda became friends with Casting Director Richard Futch, a founding member and President of the Carolina Film Alliance.
+After Hugo, Linda moved back to Charleston, just in time for South Carolina’s best years of film production.
+This began a long working relationship as a scout for the South Carolina Film Commission which led to Location Managing 6 feature films, 2 M.O.W, a documentary series, and numerous commercials throughout the 90’s, culminating in “The Patriot.”
+During this period Linda became friends with Casting Director Richard Futch, a founding member and President of the Carolina Film Alliance (CFA).
 In 2013, Linda was elected to the Board and served as Vice President until Richard retired in March of 2016 and she became President.

-In early 2016, the Film Commission had un-committed rebate funds available for a Series that wanted to move to SC and Linda was the Scout.
+In early 2016, the Film Commission had un-committed rebate funds available for a series that sought to move to SC.
+Linda was the Scout.
 Locations were matched to the show’s first season in Mississippi, the producers were thrilled, and they applied for the rebates.
 When the application went to PRT, the money was gone – disappeared.
 For months, every day that she was not scouting was spent researching, questioning and demanding answers.
-Linda’s research resulted in the creation of two documents: The History of Film Rebates, and “The Plan,” – how to fix the system (expertly edited by Cara White).
-These documents are the foundation for the changes CFA and its lobbyists are working towards.

-Linda’s more recent work has been scouting for Reckless, Identity, South of Hell, Vice Principals, The Sinner, and Halloween.
+Linda’s more recent work includes scouting for Reckless, Identity, South of Hell, Vice Principals, The Sinner, Halloween, and OBX.

 Missy Ricker, Vice President